chronoscloud/claims-auth/README.md

-# chronoscloud-authz
+# chronos-authz
-Declarative AuthZ middleware
+A declarative authorization Rack middleware that supports custom authorization logic on a per-resource basis

 ## Usage
 1. create authorizer_acl.yml to define routes/resources that needs to be protected